Skip to main content

 USCIS will reject your application if the incorrect fee is submitted.
 Verify the current fee on the official schedule before filing.

 Fee waiver: Fee waivers may be available for qualifying applicants.
 See official instructions for eligibility.
-For related guidance, see Notice of Entry of Appearance as.
+For related guidance, see Application for Naturalization.

 Fees change; always verify on USCIS.